-With our email feature, you can conveniently send messages to lists of customers from your events.
-When conducting mass email campaigns like this, there are typically two major types of communication: operational and marketing.
+Our event ticketing system makes it convenient to send messages to lists of customers from your events.
+When conducting mass email campaigns like this, there are typically two major categories: operational and marketing emails.

 What’s an operational email?

-- Even though operational emails may sound intimidating because of their restrictions, there are still many situations where they’re applicable (and even ideal).
+Even though operational emails may sound intimidating because of their restrictions, there are still many situations where they’re applicable, and even necessary.

 - Event is cancelled/postponed.
 This is the big one!
 You don’t want customers spending their time traveling to an empty venue.
 Even opted-out customers will deeply appreciate a notification long in advance.